Navy Minesweepers and Asbestos

 Throughout the 1950s and 1960s, the Navy recognized the serious threat hazardous asbestos exposure posed to its members.
 The military branch implemented guidelines for the use of PPE and ventilation or respirators.
 Specifically, Navy safety programs enforced the safe handling of asbestos insulation aboard ships.

-According to the VA, you should get a test if you’ve made or worked with the following products during your military career:
+According to the VA, you should get a test at a medical center if you’ve made or worked with the following products during your military career:

 - Cement sheets